 Take a look at our list below and let us know if you have anything to add.

-Over 25 Inexpensive or Free Things to do in Winter around Grand Rapids
+2 Inexpensive or Free Things to do in Winter around Grand Rapids

-Events Happening January – February, 2020
+Events Happening January – February, 2022

 The Grand Haven Winterfest will be packed with winter fun, including a Kid’s Day, an ice cream eating contest, a Family Dog Pull, a Cardboard Sled Race and much more!

 Ongoing Ideas for Grand Rapids Winter Fun